Book review: ‘Life After Gravity’ by Patricia Fara

 Image credit: Faisalhusain/Dreamstime

-A new account of Isaac Newtown’s life in London reveals a brilliant but flawed character.
+A new account of Isaac Newton’s life in London reveals a brilliant but flawed character.

 Celebrities’ lives – like coins - have always been dual-faceted.
 A public persona created first by gossip and rumours, then later by the media and PR, and a real self that is often substantially different, if not outright contradictory.
 Stalin, with all his unpleasant dictatorial streaks, was widely admired for his reportedly modest and near-Spartan lifestyle, while in reality (according to some witnesses) basking in extreme wealth and luxury.
 The great physicist Albert Einstein, despite his assumed internationalist views and long-lasting refugee status was, as proved by his own diaries, rather naive, careless and at times even rude in his attitudes to different races and nations.